Myles Gaskin Player Prop Bets for NFL Week 10 | Miami vs. Baltimore 11/11/2021

 - In his only career matchups, Gaskin had zero rushing yards versus the Ravens, 41.5 fewer than his over/under in Thursday's game.

-- Gaskin did not have a touchdown run in that outing against the Ravens.
+- Gaskin did not have a touchdown run in that game against the Ravens.

-- The Ravens allow 91.8 yards per game on the ground, the NFL's fifth-ranked rush defense.
+- The Ravens have the NFL's fifth-ranked defense against the run, giving up 91.8 yards per game.

-- The Ravens have given up nine rushing touchdowns, 20th in the league.
+- The Dolphins are up against the NFL's 20th-ranked D when it comes to rushing TDs allowed (nine this season).

 Recent Performances

-- In last week's matchup against the Texans, Gaskin carried the ball 20 times for 34 yards and scored one touchdown.
+- Gaskin put together a 34-yard rushing performance in last week's matchup with the Texans, carrying the ball 20 times while scoring one touchdown.

-- During his last three games, Gaskin has rushed for 137 yards (45.7 per game) on 47 carries with one touchdown.
+- Over his last three outings, Gaskin has rushed for 137 yards (45.7 per game) on 47 carries with one touchdown.

-- He's also tacked on 13 catches for 52 yards and one touchdown.

 Gaskin's Miami Teammates